- October 20, 2017

 Platforms

 The Inner World: The Last Wind Monk is a single player action adventure game with fantasy and comedy themes.
 It was developed by Studio Fizbin and was released on October 20, 2017.
-It received mostly positive reviews from critics and positive reviews from players.
+It received positive reviews from players.

 The flute nose dynasty has been watching over Asposia for centuries on end.
 In secret, they fill the roly-poly world with light and life.
 Emil, a trader for odds and ends, has led all the Asposians astray, making them believe that the dynasty is in cahoots with dark forces.